makramjandar/AKS-TERRAFORM/README.md

 After Cluster creation  all you need to do is perform "kubectl get svc" to get url for jenkins and obtain jenkins password as follows- preferably from within the container prompt post creation:

 `printf $(kubectl get secret --namespace default hclaks-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 -d);echo`

+One can also use draft with the Container Registry and use helm to install any chart

 #### Semi-auto with docker azure-cli-python